denisshapiro/Chess/README.md

 # Ruby Chess

+Currently in Progress

-A chess game made in Ruby which contains most of the rules of standard chess as well as an AI player to allow you to play against the computer.
+A chess game made in Ruby which contains most of the rules of standard chess as well as basic check/checkmate detection.

 ## Requirements
 You will need to have ruby 2.5.3 or above installed to play.